MicrosoftDocs/learn/learn-pr/azure/control-network-traffic-flow-with-routes/includes/6-exercise-routing-traffic-through-nva.md

         --no-wait
     ```

-1. Run the following command to create the public virtual machine.
+1. Run the following command to create the private virtual machine.
 Replace `<password>` with a suitable password.

     ```azurecli
     az vm create \